Maharashtra: Flora and fauna

 The state has three crucial biogeographic zones, namely Western Ghats, Deccan Plateau, and the West coast.
 The Ghats nurture endemic species, Deccan Plateau provides for vast mountain ranges and grasslands while the coast is home to littoral and swamp forests.
 Flora of Maharashtra is heterogeneous in composition.
-In 2012 the recorded thick forest area in the state was 61939 sqkm which was about 20.13 per cent of the state's geographical area.
+In 2012 the recorded thick forest area in the state was 61939 sqkm which was about 20.13% of the state's geographical area.

 There are three main Public Forestry Institutions (PFIs) in the Maharashtra state: the Maharashtra Forest Department (MFD), the Forest Development Corporation of Maharashtra (FDCM) and the Directorate of Social Forestry (SFD).
 The Maharashtra State Biodiversity Board, constituted by the Government of Maharashtra in January 2012 under the Biological Diversity Act, 2002, is the nodal body for the conservation of biodiversity within and outside forest areas in the State.